JonZavialov/pong/README.md

 ## 👨‍💻 Developlment

-This project has been finished and can by used at [my portfolio website](https://jonzav.me/?booted=true&app=pong).
+This project has been finished and can by viewed at [my portfolio website](https://jonzav.me/?booted=true&app=pong).